Making sense of pedagogy

 Furthermore, when a student’s cognitive load (that is, the amount of mental effort required while thinking) is too high, learning is impeded.
 So, learning is improved when content is well-organized, structured, and coherent across grades and when instruction is systematic and scaffolded (providing the support and guidance needed to master a concept) and when learning is focused, reflective, and reinforced with varied types of practice.
 Instruction and content that is organized and coherent across grades tends to improve understanding of the material and therefore, all else being equal, tends to improve learning outcomes.
 New knowledge builds on prior knowledge.

 Thus, for science, for example, using direct instruction, together with inquiry-based learning (learning activities that include making observations, developing questions/hypotheses, conducting investigations, collecting/analyzing data, and proposing explanations), can provide an enhanced learning experience because a large part of science is based on the investigation of natural phenomena.

 Models like the 5E model (engagement, exploration, explanation, elaboration, and evaluation), for example, provide a structured approach to science teaching and learning.
 In addition, the Next Generation Science Standards in the USA provide an excellent approach to organize a structured and coherent science curriculum.

 The nature of learning

-Students, especially at the lower levels, need routine and a structured environment and they need a caring adult and expert to teach them directly and explicitly what they need to know in order to build solid foundational knowledge and skills as well as the proper habits and attitudes of mind.
+Students need caring adults and knowledgeable experts to teach and guide them directly and explicitly in what they need to know in order to build solid foundational knowledge as well as the proper habits and attitudes of mind.